V-Sekai-fire/aria-character-core/decisions/192-aria-core-adr-181-compliance-analysis-report.md

 ## Conclusion

 AriaCore has made substantial progress toward ADR-181 compliance with a solid foundation and well-architected attribute system.
+The current implementation successfully demonstrates 3 of 6 required method types and all 9 temporal patterns, with a comprehensive RestaurantDomain example.

-The remaining work focuses on completing missing method types, fixing temporal pattern support, and ensuring full state validation compliance.
+The remaining work focuses on:
+1. **Immediate fixes** for 4 test failures (1-2 days)
+2. **Completing missing method types** (@command, @multigoal_method, @multitodo_method)
+3. **Enhanced validation** and integration testing

-The implementation plan provides a clear path to 100% ADR-181 compliance within 2-3 weeks, with critical test fixes addressable in 1-2 days.
+The implementation plan provides a clear path to 100% ADR-181 compliance within 8-13 days, with critical test fixes addressable in 1-2 days.
 The sociable testing approach has proven effective and should be maintained throughout the remaining implementation phases.

 **Recommendation:** Proceed with Phase 1 immediately to resolve test failures, then continue with systematic implementation of remaining phases to achieve full ADR-181 compliance.